tonethar/IGME-230-GDD-2017-Fall/projects/capstone-project.md

   - Must be called notes.html and placed in the portfolio directory, but linking to it from the portfolio navitation is not required (see the Submission & Due Dates section below)

 ## Design Requirements
-- Responsive design with a minimum of two layouts--one optimized for desktop, one for phones
+- A single-page, responsive design with a minimum of two layouts--one optimized for desktop, one for phones
-- If a CSS framework is used, colors and typefaces must be modified so that the site is not a "cookie cutter" replica of the framework's templates
+- It is assumed that you wil be using a CSS framework such as Bootstrap.
+If so, colors and typefaces must be modified so that the site is not a "cookie cutter" replica of the framework's templates
 - Principles of visual design (taught in prerequisite classes) employed: clear visual hierarchy, good use of white space, effective alignment of content, thoughtful choices of colors and visual elements
 - Effective typography employed; typeface(s) chosen should be clear and legible as well as appropriate to the content being presented